ArchipelagoMW/Archipelago/docs/adding games.md

 Jackpot!
 It might not be obvious what you’re looking at here, but I can instantly tell from this folder’s contents that what we have is a game made in the Unity Engine.
 If you look in the sub-folders, you’ll seem some .dll files which affirm our suspicions.
 Telltale signs for this are directories titled “Managed” and “Mono”, as well as the numbered, extension-less level files and the sharedassets files.
-We’ll tell you a bit about why seeing a Unity game is such good news later, but for now, this is what one looks like.
-Also keep your eyes out for an executable with a name like UnityCrashHandler, that’s another dead giveaway.
+If you've identified the game as a Unity game, some useful tools and information to help you on your journey can be found at this [Unity Game Hacking guide.](https://github.com/imadr/Unity-game-hacking)

 ### Stardew Valley
 ![Stardew Valley Root Directory in Window's Explorer](./img/stardew-valley-directory.png)